zoomweb00/zoom-web/README.md

 # zoom-web
 My first repository
-I likt to practice more.
+I like to practice more.